fabioStori/mc855-2021s2-project/README.md

 ### `yarn fakeci`

 Runs the tests and, if all the tests succed, tries to build the project.\
-Useful to run before push to the master branch to see if everything is ok.\
+Useful to run before pushing to the master branch to see if everything is ok.

 ### `yarn eject`